Welcome to Scottville, Michigan!

 Announcements and Public Notices

-We just want to remind everyone that you can place one bulky item to the curb on the 1st Tuesday of each month.
+- We just want to remind everyone that you can place one bulky item to the curb on the 1st Tuesday of each month.
 Examples of items would be: mattress, table, chair, couch, vacuum, microwave, tv, etc. You cannot use a black or other color garbage bag as your 1 item.
-Questions please call city hall.
+If you have any questions, please call city hall.